qwertyuu/SMSenger-Bridge/README.md

 All the messages you are sent through facebook messenger will be sent to you via SMS (note that you pay PER SMS in twilio and PER NUMBER)

-If you want to talk to someone, send a message that looks like this: `@RECIPIENT NAME: Hello!` the `@RECIPIENT NAME: ` part can be left out if you want to send a message to the same person many times in a row.
+If you want to talk to someone, send a message that looks like this: `@RECIPIENT NAME: Hello!`

+The `@RECIPIENT NAME: ` part can be left out if you want to send a message to the same person many times in a row.

 ## Future of the project
 For now, the next steps for the project are: